Cowra Sheep Report

 Commentary

-Numbers lifted and quality improved with an increase in weight throughout.
-The heavy weights along with the better trades were well presented.
-There were mainly trade and heavy weights penned while store lambs were in reduced numbers.
-Not all buyers were present but competition was stronger with the market experiencing a dearer trend.
+Numbers declined and quality improved with an increase in well finished supplementary fed lambs.
+There were mainly trade and an increase in heavy weights while store lambs were very limited in supply.
+All the buyers were operating along with one extra and competition was good resulting in a firm to dearer market.

 Buying sheep in Western Austrailia?